Colorado last will and 2026

 6. Continue through Articles Four to Eight, detailing your homestead distribution, residuary clause, appointment of a Personal Representative, and their powers.

-7. Finally, sign the document in front of witnesses as required in Article Ten.
+7. Finally, sign the document in the presence of witnesses as required in Article Ten.
 Ensure all signatures are completed for validity.

 Start using our platform today for free to create and manage your Colorado Last Will effortlessly!